GoogleChrome/chrome-extensions-samples/functional-samples/sample.webgpu/README.md

 # WebGPU extension sample

-This sample demonstrates how to use the [WebGPU API](https://webgpu.dev/) to generate a red triangle using a service worker.
+This sample demonstrates how to use the [WebGPU API](https://webgpu.dev/) to generate a red triangle using an extension service worker.

 > [!WARNING]
 > Service worker support in WebGPU is available in Chrome 123 with the "Experimental Web Platform Features" flag.